-When you hear about temperatures like minus 40°C or 40°F, it's natural to wonder which one is colder.
-After all, Celsius and Fahrenheit are different systems used around the world.
-But the answer is surprisingly simple:
+When you hear about extreme temperatures like –40°C and –40°F, it’s natural to wonder which one is colder.
+Celsius and Fahrenheit are two different scales, and they usually give very different numbers for the same temperature.
+But the answer here is surprising:

 Celsius and Fahrenheit are two different temperature scales.
 Most of the world uses Celsius, while the United States uses Fahrenheit.
 Generally, these two scales give very different numbers for the same temperature.